-- Resilience, i.e. the ability to react to surprises, is essential in order to come out of the current situation in one piece.
-If they manage to activate this ability attributed to agility, they can be very useful, if not essential.
+- Resilience, i.e. the ability to react to surprises, is essential to come out of the current situation in one piece.
+If these capabilities attributed to agility can be activated, they can be very useful, if not essential.

 - Business Agility.
-This requires another important building block: the understanding that agility starts with operating in a changing market and that ideas about structures and culture derive from this: they are a contribution to a flourishing company.
+This requires another important building block: understanding that agility starts with operating in a changing market and that ideas about structures and culture derive from this: they are a contribution to a thriving business.
 All too often, agility is reduced to following certain rules, such as the Scrum process.
 This leads to the third point:

 - Agility is contextual.
-With a consistent orientation towards empirical work (i.e. allowing the consequences of experience to flow into action), it places the aspect of learning at the centre of the work: working is learning (Peter Senge).
+With a consistent orientation towards empirical work, (i.e. letting the consequences of experience flow into action) it brings the aspect of learning into the center of the work: Working is learning (Peter Senge)

 Boost instead of backlash – ideas for strengthening agility in the crisis

 - Stabilization and reassurance of values.
-When the values of the different contexts are placed side by side, one constant immediately stands out: respect.
-The mirror in people’s behaviour is: responsible action – accountability.
-If you strengthen this pair of values, you can achieve a long-term strengthening of the culture of the organization, especially in a crisis situation.
+When you put the values of the different contexts side by side, one constant immediately stands out: respect.
+The mirror in people’s behavior is: responsible action – accountability.
+If you strengthen this pair of values, you can achieve a long-term strengthening of the organization’s culture, especially in a crisis situation.

-- Focus on the value proposition of agility: resilience has its value today, in a chaotic environment it is fed to a considerable extent by the lessons learned in the past: how can these lessons be effectively activated, what structural changes are in place that can be harnessed, where is there trust capital that can be currently leveraged.
+- Focus on the value proposition of agility: resilience has its value today, in a chaotic environment it feeds to a considerable extent on the lessons learned in the past: how can these lessons be effectively activated, what structural changes are laid out that can be harnessed, where is there trust capital that can be currently leveraged.

 - Sharpening the target image, or: how to get out of the chaotic situation.
 It is tempting to activate the command structures in response to the crisis – and then just leave them active (“please, go ahead”).
 But they are not sustainably good, they use up what they have learned, i.e. they deplete the accumulated intellectual and cultural capital.
-Agility must contribute to the answer to the question of where and how to re-establish the appropriate structures, ways of working and culture for a hopefully “only” complex world again.
+Agility must contribute to the answer to the question of where and how to re-establish the appropriate structures, ways of working and culture for what will hopefully be a “just” complex world again.